Dandresfsoto/crispy-forms-materialize/README.rst

 *****

 * Read the documentation on `Read the docs soon!`;
-* Download his `PyPi package https://pypi.python.org/pypi/django-materialize-css/0.0.1`
+* Download this `PyPi package https://pypi.python.org/pypi/crispy-forms-materialize`
 * Clone it on his `Github repository <https://github.com/edvm/crispy-forms-materialize`;

 Requires